daneroo/dotfiles/README.md

 ## install script

-This script should be idempotent, and warn if any file are already present, or there are dead symlinks in $HOME
+This script should be idempotent, and warn if any file are already present, or there are dead symbolic links in `$HOME/`.

 ```bash
 cd ~/.dotfiles/